nigelfiler/Axiom-ipcamera/README.md

 | Default Gateway | `198.18.2.46` |
 | DNS Server     | `198.18.2.46` |

 > *Thanks to forum member "5TC" on the Sealine forum for discovering and documenting this*
+>
+> Note: Use of DHCP is possible, however this causes a slight delay when selecting the camera.

 ---